andlab-um/MT_workshop/README.md

 ## Part 4: MT with fMRI
 contact: xinyi's email and descriptions here
-Some code from Xinyi for xxx
+Some code from Xinyi for Reward and self-consistency: Dissecting  the role of social brain and cognitive control in moral decisions
+DDM and mediation analysis with MT data

 ## Part 5: MT data processing
 contact: haiyanwu3@gmail.com